gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/networking/technologies/dcb/dcb-install.md

 ms.lasthandoff: 09/27/2019
 ms.locfileid: "71405782"
 ---
-# <a name="install-data-center-bridging-dcb-in-windows-server-2016-or-windows-10"></a>Instalar a ponte do Data Center \(DCB @ no__t-1 no Windows Server 2016 ou Windows 10
+# <a name="install-data-center-bridging-dcb-in-windows-server-2016-or-windows-10"></a>Instalar a ponte do Data Center \(DCB\) no Windows Server 2016 ou no Windows 10

->Aplica-se a: Windows Server (Canal Semestral), Windows Server 2016
+>Aplicável a: Windows Server (canal semestral), Windows Server 2016

 Você pode usar este tópico para aprender a instalar o DCB no Windows Server 2016 ou no Windows 10.